 And, to a certain degree, there is truth in these examples.
 Looking back, I’m quite certain my formative experiences with food are what shaped my career.
 But the reality is that, while I grew up on a small ranch, the daughter of a large animal veterinarian and a former barrel-racing-champion-turned-homemaker, my own culinary education had a few…inconsistencies.

 I did watch my mom cook sometimes; she still has a way with instant mashed potatoes and cracks open a mean jar of Prego.
 Our neighbors had a garden, and at the age of ten, I established a roadside produce stand, yet Birds-Eye was still a staple at my own dinner table.
-The eggs I gathered each morning (when I wasn’t being held hostage in the henhouse by our sadistic asshole of a rooster) my mother whisked in a microwave-proof bowl, before being nuking them into rubbery oblivion.
+The eggs I gathered each morning (when I wasn’t being held hostage in the henhouse by our sadistic asshole of a rooster) were whisked by my mother in a microwave-proof bowl, before being nuking into rubbery oblivion.
 I was in college before I learned that scrambled eggs aren’t traditionally made in a microwave.

 My paternal grandmother was the daughter of a Russian émigré.
 Grandma Miller possessed a heavy New York accent, and she was—my dad will agree—the worst cook this side of Minsk.
 The (real, not instant) potatoes in her latkes were an oxidized grey, the resulting pancakes flabby and greasy from improperly heated oil.
 Small wonder I was the pickiest eater on the planet, utterly exasperating my Depression-era parents who, let’s face it, were only trying to embrace the advent of convenience foods.